 Hospital fees: Your hospital fee will include both the time spent in the operating theatre and the time required to recover from anaesthesia.

 At Cosmos Clinic Adelaide, our male breast reductions start at $5,500, however, your final cost can vary depending on the above factors.
-For the most accurate quote, please get in touch to organise a consultation with our surgeons.
+For the most accurate quote, please get in touch to organise a consultation with our doctors.

 What causes man boobs?